TTNRT/docswebsite/src/content/docs/ttpages/deployment-configs.md

 ---
 title: Deployment configs
-description: Here are some deployment configuration examples on whatever static site generater that is supported by TTPages.
+description: Here are some deployment configuration examples on whatever static site generator that is supported by TTPages.
 ---

 ## Jekyll